quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 If you want to see the logs of your servers use `docker-compose logs -f` while the parameter `-f` means follow and results in the log output being updated every time a new entry is added.

+## Backup your server configurations with Git

+## Receiving updates from the official Quake Live Server Standards repository

 ## Accessing your Quake Live servers remotely with QL Console

 If configured so, a Quake Live server provides two APIs, the rcon and the stats API.
 The first one is like the console that you also have ingame while the second one emits events regarding the games that are being played.

-If you use the standard `server.cfg`, both of the APIs are enabled by default as you can read [here](https://github.com/quakelive-server-standards/server-standards/blob/master/configs/standard#readme).
+If you use the standard `server.cfg`, both of the APIs are enabled by default as you can read [here](https://github.com/quakelive-server-standards/quakelive-server-standards/blob/master/configs/standard#readme).

 There is a shell script `connect.sh` which starts a command-line client which can connect to both of these APIs at the same time.
 It is based on the [QL Console project](https://github.com/quakelive-server-standards/ql-console).
 To use it, you do not have to install anything apart from Docker.
 The script creates a Docker container based on this [Docker image](https://hub.docker.com/r/quakeliveserverstandards/ql-console), runs it and deletes it afterwards.